Makermed/covid19/README.md

 [View on Google Docs](https://docs.google.com/document/d/1SwV-9My-jmQUzG-yvd59FVjVS2Bfhe1Mzvr_2meE9So/edit?usp=sharing)
-*Disclaimer*: For physician use only.
-Not medical advice, please consult your own physician for treatment recommendations.
+*Disclaimer: For physician use only.
+Not medical advice, please consult your own physician for treatment recommendations.*